OrinTrading/Orin-AI/README.md

-# Orin AI
+# Axon AI

-Orin AI is a trading assistant designed to optimize digital asset management.
+Axon AI is a trading assistant designed to optimize digital asset management.
 It uses advanced market analysis, risk management, and AI-driven strategies to automate trading.

 ---